Explore UCD

 On completion of the module students should be able to:

-- Demonstrate a thorough knowledge of the notation of pitch and rhythm, rhythmic duration and rests, simple and compound meters, treble, bass and C clefs, major and minor scales and key signatures, circle of fifths, relative and parallel keys, simple and compound intervals and the inversion of intervals, quality of intervals, consonance and dissonance, triads and seventh chord construction, Roman numeral identification of chords and transposition
+- Demonstrate a thorough knowledge of the notation of pitch and rhythm, rhythmic duration and rests, meters, clefs, scales, key signatures, circle of fifths, relative and parallel keys, intervals and their qualities, triads, and chord identification

-- Engage critically with basic questions of harmonic analysis, using the technical names of the degrees of the scale (tonic, dominant, etc.) and Roman numeral identification.
+- Engage critically with basic questions of harmonic analysis, using the technical names of scale degrees and Roman numeral identification.

-- Read confidently the score of a string quartet or orchestral work from the Classical and Romantic periods and be able to identify and explain the use of transposing instruments and basic Italian musical terms
+- Read confidently and analyse a short score, and be able to explain the music using basic Italian musical terms

 Indicative Module Content: